dainelli98/video-caption/README.md

 ### Questions to answer

-After the initial stages of the project, we identifyed several questions that we wanted to answer with the experiments:
+After the initial stages of the project, we identified several questions that we wanted to answer with the experiments:

-- Is it possible to obtain a model that can generate a caption for a video with at least some information about the content of the video usign a VideoMAE generated embedding?
+- Is it possible to obtain a model that can generate a caption for a video with at least some information about the content of the video using a VideoMAE generated embedding?
-- Can we obtain a model that can generate a caption for a video usign embeddings with reduced precision and information (reduced sampling)?
+- Can we obtain a model that can generate a caption for a video using embeddings with reduced precision and information (reduced sampling)?
 - Which hyperparameters can be provided to the model, training and input data to obtain the best results?

 ### Experiment definition